Unit 9: History of Life

 - God created everything in a longer time period (Old-Earth Creationism)

-- Variations on a theme: God created, and is still creating - for example, new stars are being formed, and the fossil record shows several 'explosions', and so on.
+- Variations on a theme: God created and is still creating - for example, new stars are being formed, the fossil record shows several 'explosions', and so on.

 On Canvas